 Break It Down

-Let’s break this down with some tips for both genders:
+Let’s break moving in down with some tips for both genders:

 If you have a student living in a dorm, the beds are not necessarily the most comfortable.
 You will want to get a mattress protector pad, mattress cover and for the best comfort, a memory foam mattress topper.
 You will find these at Target, Walmart, Bed, Bath and Beyond and many department stores.
-Consider this an investment for the next year minimally as they will be provided with a Twin XL mattress.
+Consider this an investment for this year as many students move off campus their second year and end up with full or queen size mattresses.

-From there you will need a minimum of two sets of sheets (fitted and flat) plus pillowcases.
+From there you will need a minimum of two sets of sheets (fitted.
+Many students don’t use flat sheets anymore) plus pillowcases.
 No one is saying that they need the top thread count but certainly try to get a set that will not pill after one wash.
 They will want to wash their sheets once a week minimally so two should be sufficient.
 Next, most will want a comforter or duvet cover.
 Consider getting a Queen size comforter because most apartments are queen size beds so that twin xl won’t work, possibly one year later.
 Throw in an extra blanket as the dorm rooms tend to be kept very cold.

 A floor rug, if they have hard floors, is not a bad investment, not the Persian variety but just a rug that will cover some of the floors between the traditional two-bed dorm rooms.
 A 5’ x 7’ should be sufficient.